CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 So now we need to send the request is our backend service.
 This is missing logic, so we will want to step down to unit tests to add it.
 How will it work?

-- The `NewRestarantForm` component will dispatch an action to the store
+- The `NewRestarantForm` component will dispatch an action to the store.
-- The store action will call a function in our API client
+- The store action will call a function in our API client.
-- The API client will make an HTTP `POST` request
+- The API client will make an HTTP `POST` request.

 ## Unit Testing the Component